RayBB/openlibrary-docs/Developer-Resources/Testing.md

 # Integration Tests

 Integration tests use the Splinter webdriver with Google Chrome.
 For instructions on installation requirements and running integration tests, [see Integration Tests README](tests/integration/README.md).
 Integration tests are **not** run automatically and they require a non-headless machine (i.e. a web browser is currently required).
-You can do this on your local machine (not in vagrant) within your tmp directory:
+You can do this on your local machine (not in Docker) within your tmp directory:

 ```
 cd /tmp